uio-bmi/IN-BIOSx000/index.md

 Coffee and tea will be freely available each morning in the seminar room.

-For lunch, we recommend the canteen in the other end of the building, [Ole-Johans spiseri](https://www.sio.no/en/food-and-beverage/our-canteens-and-coffeeshops/informatikk-kafeen), which serves a nice selection of warm and cold dishes.
+For lunch, we recommend the canteen in the other end of the building, [Ole-Johan spiseri](https://www.sio.no/en/food-and-beverage/our-canteens-and-coffeeshops/informatikk-kafeen), which serves a nice selection of warm and cold dishes.

 We plan to organize a free dinner for all course participants in a restaurant in Oslo on October 20th.